 This puts 401(k) contribution limits at $25,000 per person in 2019—$19,000 plus $6,000—and at $7,000 per person for IRAs: $6,000 plus $1,000.
 And that 401(k) limit does not include your employer's contributions.
 This is definitely something you might want to take advantage of each year until retirement if you have the financial bandwidth.

 You might also want to gather up all your 401(k) plans from previous employers if they're still sitting with them and plunk them all down in one plan for optimal growth.
 Choose a plan with the lowest, most manageable fees.
 If nothing else, this should help you more easily keep track of your savings and investments as retirement approaches.

 Caveat emptor loosely means that you are ultimately responsible for inspecting the quality and suitability of an item before you buy it.
 In this context, it means you are ultimately responsible for deciding whether a free online tool is reliable for decision making.

 Free online calculators can give you a broad overview of the relevant components of your retirement plan, but they're based on assumptions.
 Most online retirement calculators don't accurately factor in taxes, and this can make a big difference in the results as well.
 You might want to enlist the help of a competent retirement planner if you want to nail down a more detailed projection.

 Review Your Plan Regularly

 The more often you look at your finances, the more likely you are to make progress.
 Consider working your way through a retirement planning checklist.
-After you’ve gotten all the way through the list, begin conducting annual or even semi-annual reviews.
+After you’ve worked through the list, begin conducting annual or even semi-annual reviews.
 Start at the top and work your way back down again, updating as you go along.